dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Data element

-- Indicator

-#### Introduction to DHIS2 - What: Data Elements and Indicators
+- Indicators

 [https://youtu.be/c4GVZ6z6YZw](https://youtu.be/c4GVZ6z6YZw)

-##### Question 1
+#### Knowledge check

-Which of the following would be best classified as Data Elements in DHIS2?
+**1. Which of the following would be best classified as Data Elements in DHIS2?**

-Select all that apply
+(*Select all that apply*)

-1. Number of available hospital beds
+    A. Number of available hospital beds

-2. Maternal mortality ratio (per 100,000)
+    B. Maternal mortality ratio (per 100,000)

-3. Oral polio vaccine coverage
+    C. Oral polio vaccine coverage

-4. Number of positive malaria cases
+    D. Number of positive malaria cases

-Feedback: “Number of available hospital beds” and “Number of positive malaria cases” are considered Data Elements as they represent a simple count and can be collected directly.
+**Feedback**: “Number of available hospital beds” and “Number of positive malaria cases” are considered Data Elements as they represent a simple count and can be collected directly.
 On the other hand, indicator values are not collected like the data element values, but are calculated based on defined formulas.

 ##### Question 2

-Which of the following statements about Indicators are true?
+**2. Which of the following statements about Indicators are true?**

-(Select 2 options)
+*(Select 2 options)*

-1. They are raw data values
+    A. They are raw data values

-2. They are calculated values
+    B. They are calculated values

-3. They are often useful for comparison of health performance across geographical areas with very disparate target population sizes
+    C. They are often useful for comparison of health performance across geographical areas with very disparate target population sizes

-4. They are collected
+    D. They are collected

-Feedback: Indicators refer to values that are not entered directly, but instead are calculated using one or more data elements.
+**Feedback**: Indicators refer to values that are not entered directly, but instead are calculated using one or more data elements.
 They are useful when comparing areas of different population sizes

 #### When: Periods